jobiewong/espanso-emojis/espanso_package/actually-all-emojis-spaces/0.1.0/README.md

 A full list of emojis and their CLDR Short Names can be found [here](https://unicode.org/emoji/charts/full-emoji-list.html)

 **Note**: There are two options for this package.
 One with spaces between words, and one with underscores.
-This version uses _underscores_
+This version uses _spaces_

-For example `:kissing_face:`
+For example `:kissing face:`

-To install the version with spaces use `actually-all-emojis-spaces`
+To install the version with underscores use `actually-all-emojis`